laurakond/Stitch-Art-Guides-pp4/TESTING.md

 - Upon testing the functionality of the colours I noticed that they are not displaying any color.
     - I solved the problem by including `alert-{{ message.tags }}` to the code.
 I found the solution on [Stackoverflow](https://stackoverflow.com/questions/55202684/does-bootstrap-django-error-message-has-no-red-color).

-### Unfixed bugs
-**Back button in the browser**
-- Upon booking the tutorial slot the user is redirected to another page with a confirmation message showing up confirming the booking has been made.
-- However,if the user clicks the backwards browser button, they are taken back to the tutorial booking page where they can click on the book button again.
-The functionality is in place to prevent making a repeat booking, but the page information indicating that the tutorial has been booked already only renders after the modal window is closed.
-    -  This is to be addressed at the next development stage.

 **Cut off Tutorial title in the Calendar view**

+**To note**: this has since been resolved and replaced with Bootstrap tooltips.

-- I noticed that the tutorial title is cutting off in the Calendar view if it is over a certain lenght.
+- I noticed that the tutorial title was cutting off in the Calendar view if it is over a certain lenght.
     - After searching for a solution I was able to make the event title show in a second row.
 The code used for this was found on [Stackoverflow](https://stackoverflow.com/questions/33406697/fullcalendar-v2-event-title-cut-off-in-month-view):
     ```
     .fc-daygrid-event .fc-event-title {